benjaminhuanghuang/linux-study/Linux-Command-Clone/README.md

 - What dose that do?
 - How does that work?
-- CanI try to do one?
+- Can I try to do one?

 ## reference